MehmetVaran/Exercises/README.md

 # Exercises
 Basic Exercises

-There are 2 files in this part.
-One of them has Python exercises and the othe one has Java exercises.
+There are several files that contain different types of exercises on different languages.